awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

     \mathcal{I}_x(\theta) = \textrm{Var}\left(\ell^\prime (\theta \mid x) \right).
 \\]
-A reason to know about these alternate definitions is that in some cases they can be easier to compute than the version from [equation 1](#eq:fisher_information).
+A reason to know about these alternate definitions is that in some cases they can be easier to compute than the version in [equation 1](#eq:fisher_information).
 To show these are equivalent to the definition in [equation 1](#eq:fisher_information), we need a couple of observations.